viking-sudo-rm/StackNN/README.md

 python run.py dyck_config
 ~~~

-### Tree automata evaluation
+### Evaluation tasks

-Yiding is working on implementing a task where the stack is used to evaluate the largest spanned constituent for strings according to a tree automata.
-This will let us train a network to evaluate Polish notion boolean formulae.
+We also have a class for evaluation tasks.
+These are tasks where output i can be succintly expressed as some function of inputs 0, .., i.
+Some applications of this are evaluation of parity and reverse polish boolean formulae.

-### Other tasks
+### Real datasets

-The data folder contains several real datasets that the stack can be applied to.
+The data folder contains several real datasets that the stack can be trained on.
+We should implement a task for reading in these datasets.